Writing your own Keras layers

 call(x): this is where the layer's logic lives.
 Unless you want your layer to support masking, you only have to care about the first argument passed to

 compute_output_shape(input_shape): in case your layer modifies the shape of its input, you should specify here the shape transformation logic.
 This allows Keras to do automatic shape inference.

-from keras import backend as K from keras.engine.topology import Layer import numpy as np class MyLayer(Layer): def __init__(self, output_dim, **kwargs): self.output_dim = output_dim super(MyLayer, self).__init__(**kwargs) def build(self, input_shape): # Create a trainable weight variable for this layer. self.kernel = self.add_weight(shape=(input_shape, self.output_dim), initializer='uniform', trainable=True) super(MyLayer, self).build(input_shape) # Be sure to call this somewhere! def call(self, x): return K.dot(x, self.kernel) def compute_output_shape(self, input_shape): return (input_shape, self.output_dim)
+from keras import backend as K from keras.engine.topology import Layer import numpy as np class MyLayer(Layer): def __init__(self, output_dim, **kwargs): self.output_dim = output_dim super(MyLayer, self).__init__(**kwargs) def build(self, input_shape): # Create a trainable weight variable for this layer. self.kernel = self.add_weight(name='kernel', shape=(input_shape, self.output_dim), initializer='uniform', trainable=True) super(MyLayer, self).build(input_shape) # Be sure to call this at the end def call(self, x): return K.dot(x, self.kernel) def compute_output_shape(self, input_shape): return (input_shape, self.output_dim)

 The existing Keras layers provide examples of how to implement almost anything.
 Never hesitate to read the source code!